vbigot-juloux/ane-research-humanities/docs/Guidelines.md

 Note:
 <ul style="list-style-type:decimal; margin-top: -12px">
-  <li style="padding-bottom: 12px; text-align: justify">If there is the need to mention two or more consecutive times a same work, after the first normal citation in the same paragraph, the abbreviation “ibid.” should be used as substitution of [Author Year]:<br />
+  <li style="padding-bottom: 12px; text-align: justify">If there is the need to mention two or more consecutive times a same work, after the first normal citation in the same paragraph, the abbreviation “ibid.” should be used as substitution of <span style="color: rgba(191, 4, 27, 0.97)">[Author Year]</span>:<br />
    <span style="padding-left: 15px; display: inline-block; font-size: 13px; color: #4d4d4d">
      <span style="color:#b30000; font-size: 12px;">&#x27A2;</span> … as in Bovon 2004, 318–319. […] Furthermore, … (ibid., 321).</span>
   </li>